 Opening a cafe is a busy time - collectively we have opened more than a few in our time.
 One of the things you don't need to worry about is how you are going to upload your coffee menu to Lightspeed.

-Taking a hot drink order can be a combination of super-fast orders and veeery complicated requests or variations and options.
+Taking a hot drink order can be a combination of super-fast orders and very complicated requests or variations and options.
 You'll need a menu that can handle the very best (& worst) that you'll face as a barista.
-So we decided to put together a best practice guide breaking down the steps to create a killer hot drinks menu with Kounta.
+So we decided to put together a best practice guide breaking down the steps to create a killer hot drinks menu with Lightspeed.

-This setup should take around half an hour to complete and will arm you with tools to improve other product categories within Kounta as well.
+This setup should take around half an hour to complete and will arm you with tools to improve other product categories within Lightspeed as well.

 What's in this guide?

 Add (or Import) your menu basics

 First things first, you'll need to add your products.
 The fundamentals for all cafe drinks are fairly standard, so we included an example menu (which you can upload to your Lightspeed).
 You can also add these yourself if you'd prefer.

 - Tax Inclusive (IncTax) pricing is the standard for Australia, New Zealand, UK etc